Zendesk is also partnering with startup megacampus Station F

 IMG_1264

 In other news, you may remember that Zendesk acquired French startup BIME Analytics for $45 million.
-And it looks like the company is doubling down on BIME as the team is moving to a new office in Montpellier that is three times bigger than the old one.
+And it looks like the company is doubling down on BIME as the team is moving to a new office in Montpellier three times bigger than the old one.

 “We’ve acquired two startups throughout our lifetime so far and we’ll acquire more.
 It was fantastic to acquire BIME in Montpellier.
 It is now the foundation of the analytics tools at Zendesk,” Zendesk co-founder and CEO Mikkel Svane said.